 EUL772A: Ocular Health Procedures II Lab.
-(0.5 credit hours, taught in US by MBKU faculty)
+(0.5 credit hour, taught by MBKU faculty in US)

-The laboratory provides experience in the use of the procedures taught in lecture, as well as the clinical utilization of pharmaceutical agents commonly used in primary care optometric practice.
+The laboratory provides experience in the use of the procedures taught in Ocular Health Procedures I and II lectures, as well as the clinical utilization of pharmaceutical agents commonly used in primary care optometric practice.
 The laboratory requires that students actively participate as doctors and patients while learning these procedures.